 - When deadlines loom at the office and in the classroom, it is better to complete portions of all tasks, than to only complete one.
 In the classroom, part marks add up to better grades than no marks at all.

 - Tasks that require deeper concentration are more difficult to switch between.
 Research shows that the actual act of switching between two things actually takes longer mentally.
 That’s because our brain assigns rules to how we do something, and switching between tasks means closing one set of rules and opening another.

-- Interruptions—a ringing phone, the chime of an instant message—can disrupt train of thought making it difficult to return to the original task.
+- A ringing phone, the chime of an instant message.
+Interruptions like mobile phones can disrupt the train of thought, making it difficult to return to the original task.

 - Multitasking often results in busywork—doing a lot, but accomplishing nothing.
 Whether in the office or in the classroom multitasking creates a drop in efficiency.

 - Constant distractions can lead to frustration and loss of attention.
 Instead of accomplishing much, very little gets done.
 Interruptions are especially difficult for children who have attention deficiencies and are only just learning how to activate their internal filtering mechanisms.

 - The more technologically savvy we become, the less we tend to use basic, old-fashioned social skills.
 Some companies are even a taking an anti-technology stance and implementing email-free days to force employees to develop improved problem solving and teamwork.

 - Instead of using technology as tool to multitask, it is used as a distraction.
 What would appear to be multitasking is really procrastination.
 Ideally, multi-tasking should accomplish many tasks simultaneously but instead many projects end up half complete.

 - The brain is the ultimate multitasker.
 It computes millions of message from neurons at a single time.
 But just like any other muscle, it can be taxed and get tired.
 Known as executive function, the brain’s ability to make multiple decisions can easily tire it out thus making it a less-effective decision maker.